Skip to navigation Skip to content

 FAQs

-For self-funded treatment enquiries, please contact us to receive a pricing quote and discuss the process of transitioning from NHS to private care.
-It's worth noting that some NHS consultants also practice privately at Sulis Hospital, which might enable you to continue with the same consultant.
+For self-funded treatment enquiries, please contact us to discuss the cost of your treatment and the process of moving from NHS to private care.
+In some cases, NHS consultants also practice privately at Sulis Hospital.
+This may allow you to continue seeing the same specialist.

-Yes, the referral can be made by your GP, a Sulis GP or your consultant.
+Yes, you do need a referral for radiology services.
+The referral can be made by your GP, a private GP or your consultant.
+Advanced practitioner physiotherapists can also refer for diagnostic tests.
 Find out more about our diagnostic services.

 If you have private health insurance you will need your GP referral to claim on your insurance.
 The referral can be made by a Sulis private GP.